 Though most of the tools feel sturdy, the smaller keys are a bit flimsy.

-A 31-piece set that comes with hex keys, bits, ratcheting T-handle, case.
-Handle offers good leverage, and the set is versatile; keys can be used w/drills and drivers.
+A 31-piece set that comes with hex keys, bits, ratcheting T-handle, and a case.
+Handle offers good leverage, and the set is versatile; keys can be used with drills and drivers.

-The set has a lot of pieces but fewer hex keys than some of the competition.
+The set has fewer hex keys than some of the competition.
 The tools fit somewhat loosely in the ratchet handle.
-Not everyone loves the case.

 Compact and portable.
-You get both inch and metric sets w/17 total keys.
+You get both inch and metric sets with 17 total keys.
 A variety of sizes in convenient storage cases that double as tool handles.